Priya-Pamu/Power-BI-Project-Collection/README.md

 Advanced Visualization Techniques: Implemented complex parameters, filters,slicers and bookmarks to enable dynamic and detailed data exploration.
 Data Manipulation and Calculation: Created connections, joined new tables, and performed calculations to manipulate data and enhance visualizations.
 Customized Visualizations: Utilized various customized visualizations such as bar charts, donut charts, clustered bar charts, slicers, etc., to present data effectively.

+ **Actionable Insights and Recommendations:-** End goal is to share valuable insights and actionable insights that can drive business decision making